 Though they are no replacement for personal communication, automated responses are incredibly handy and necessary for efficient communication.
 Automated responses might feel cold and stiff at first, and you might be hesitant to use them based on your own reception of them, but auto responses can be made personal, friendly, and informative, so don’t shy away from them.

 Just be sure to make them your own.
 You know your customers and clients better than anyone else.
 You want to ensure you are sending emails that will connect and resonate with them.
 Use a tone, approach, and timing that works for your business and the people you are trying to reach.
+For example, adding a fun visual like a GIF or banner can add a friendly, personal touch to an email.

 Laura Hudgens is a writer for TechnologyAdvice.com.
 She is a communications instructor and freelance writer who studies and writes about technology, media, science, and health.